 Tues 12th March

 – Junior / Senior trials if needed 3.30pm – 5.30pm

 Social Basketball Teams

 If you are making up a social team, each player has to complete an online registration by Friday 8th March.
 Social teams still play in the normal competition.
-ONE team registration form (available from the Sports Office) must also be submitted by Friday 8th March.
+ONE team registration form (available online) must also be submitted by Friday 8th March.

 $110.00 (includes the weekly compulsory referee fee)